MEDSL/2020-elections-official/README.md

 ## Kansas

-Added 5-17-2021.
+Added 05-17-2021.
 Local and Judicial District Court data and not included at the moment.

+## Kentucky

+Added 08-04-2021.
+Local data not included at the moment.

+* Kentucky precinct data source is: https://results.enr.clarityelections.com/KY/106379/web.264614/#/summary.
+These results are "unofficial", thus vote totals are marginally undercounted in certain counties/races.

+* Certain Kentucky counties do not report data at the precinct level, either aggregated by voting mode at the county level or total votes at the county level.
+Certain Kentucky counties chose to centralize voting at the county level, allowing voters to vote at any open polling location as a result of poll closures during the COVID-19 pandemic.
+Such counties are marked in the precinct field as "COUNTY FLOATING".

 ## Louisiana

-Added 4-20-2021.
+Added 04-20-2021.
 Local data not included at the moment.

 ## Maine